ConnorWilliams/LEng-COMS22201/README.md

 LEng-COMS22201
 ==============

+The unit web page can be found [by clicking here.] (https://www.cs.bris.ac.uk/Teaching/Resources/COMS22201/)

 The unit is essentially split into two parts on compiler techniques and semantic methods.
 The coursework makes extensive use of ANTLR3.

 This assignment is to implement language features.
 You should implement each language feature in turn, by extending Irt and Cg to handle that language feature, and repeating this for each language feature.
 When you add a new feature, you might need to modify your existing implementation, even of the Lex and Syn modules.
 You can assume that programs are correct (i.e., no error handling is needed at this stage).